dmarcelinobr/SoundexBR/README.md

 SoundexBR
 =========

-### Phonetic-Coding For Brazilian Portuguese
+### Phonetic-Coding For Portuguese

-SoundexBR returns a census-like phonetic code of a string name given the Portuguese sound system.
-This function was outlined to work with the \code{RecordLinkage} package, however, it is also helpful as a standalone function as it can help on identifying similar names based on a distribution of characters distance.
+The SoundexBR package provides an algorithm for decoding names into phonetic codes, as pronounced in Portuguese.
+The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling.
+The algorithm mainly encodes consonants; a vowel will not be encoded unless it is the first letter.
+The soundex code resultant consists of a four digits long string composed by one letter followed by three numerical digits: the letter is the first letter of the name, and the digits encode the remaining consonants.
+This R function may be useful for identifying "close" matches which typically fail due to variant spellings of names.
+For instance, both "Clair" and "Claire" return the same string "C460", but the slightly different spellings of these names is enough to cause a deterministic linkage to fail when comparing the actual names.

 Build status:
  + Master branch: [![Build Status](https://travis-ci.org/danielmarcelino/SoundexBR.svg?branch=master)](https://travis-ci.org/danielmarcelino/SoundexBR)